-- 1. Restoration of alpine meadows (Bjee Gewog) September 2024 - 2.
-Construction of two water reservoir tanks (Sangbay Gewog) January 2025
+- 1. Restoration of alpine meadows (Bjee Gewog) September 2023 - 2.
+Construction of two water reservoir tanks (Gakiling Gewog) December 2021 - 3.
+Bio-engineering works (Gakiling Gewog) December 2021

-The park management will be consulting with one community (Sangbay Ama) just before the implementation of activities in January 2025.
-The consultation with the remaining two communities (Chusolumpa, Tsang and Tshabjo) has been already conducted.
+The park management will be consulting with one community (Lolithang) just before the implementation of activities in October 2023.
+The consultation with the remaining two communities (Nuptshonapata and Chala) has been already conducted.
 These consultations were carried to inform the local communities regarding the project activities, solicit their opinions, and enable them to question proposed mitigation measures.
 The main issues that were raised during the consultation meeting include the following:

 • Is the office going to replicate the same method in other grazing grounds under the reserve?
-The participants are informed that similar activity will be replicated in other grazing grounds after assessing the potential impacts of prescribed burning and bioengineering works in the pilot sites.
-The current sites were grazed by the yaks during summer and autumn seasons of a year and it also experiences continuous grazing by horses taken by the travelers/local and national tourists.
-Therefore, the identified sites are under intense grazing pressure throughout the year and might lead to serious degradation in near future if the interventions are not conducted now.
+The participants are informed that, similar activity will be replicated in other grazing grounds after assessing the potential impacts of prescribed burning and bioengineering works in the pilot sites.
+The current sites were grazed by the yaks during summer and autumn seasons of a year and it also experience continuous grazing by horses taken by the travelers/local and national tourist.
+Therefore, the identified sites are under intense grazing pressure throughout year and might lead to serious degradation in near future i f the interventions are not conducted now.